TannSan/symfony-console-marvel-api-searcher/README.md

 * Stories

 ## Unit Tests
-Unit tests can be run with the following command from the project root directory (Windows):
+Unit tests can be run with the following command from the project root directory:
 ```
-vendor\bin\simple-phpunit.bat
+Windows: vendor\bin\simple-phpunit.bat
+Linux: vendor/bin/simple-phpunit
 ```

 ## Dependencies